 You may have been advised to use a multi-touch approach in the past and this involves trying to connect with the prospect on multiple occasions and also using different types of contact methods (phone, email, voicemail, direct mail, etc.).

-When applying this to how you use email, plan on sending multiple emails to your prospect and have each message slightly different so that you can expose the prospect to more of the information that you want to send them and this may also increase the odds that one of the email messages ends up grabbing the prospect’s attention.
+When applying this to how you use email, plan on sending multiple emails to your prospect and having each message slightly different so that you can expose the prospect to more of the information that you want to send them.
+This may also increase the odds that one of the email messages ends up grabbing the prospect’s attention.

 5. Educate the Prospect

-Try to design your cold emails so that you are educating the prospect on why they should meet with you.
+Try to design your cold emails to educate the prospect about why they should meet with you.